-JOU 1420L-1421L.
-Newspaper Production.
+JOU 1400-1401.
+College Newspaper I & II.
 A course for freshmen, designed to familiarize them with news gathering, news writing, and practical skills involved in newspaper work in general.
 Students will assist the advanced class in the production of the college newspaper.
 No prerequisite, but ENC 1101 or 1102 is a corequisite.
 One hour of lecture and discussion and one hour of laboratory per week.
 1 semester hour credit for each course.
 [A]

-JOU 2422L-2423L.
-Newspaper Production.
-A continuation of the JOU 1420-1421 sequence.
+JOU 2402-2403.
+College Newspaper III & IV.
+A continuation of the JOU 1400-1401 sequence.
 Students enrolled bear primary responsibility for the production of The Papoose (student newspaper).
-Prerequisite: JOU 1421.
+Prerequisite: JOU 1400 or 1401.
 One hour lecture and three hours of workshop per week.
 2 semester hours credit for each course.
 [A]